mattermost/docs/source/playbooks/getting-started.rst

 Getting Started
 ===============

-Mattermost Playbooks is included in the Mattermost Cloud workspace, enabled by default, and upgraded automatically.
-For Mattermost self-hosted deployments, Playbooks can be accessed in the product switcher in the top-left corner of Mattermost.
+Mattermost Playbooks is included in Mattermost and Mattermost Cloud workspace, enabled by default, and upgraded automatically.
+Playbooks can be accessed in the Product menu in the top-left corner of Mattermost.

 Accessing and Navigating Playbooks
 ----------------------------------